On-Going Cycle of Assessment and Institutional Improvement

 Bellarmine University administrators, faculty, and staff identify outcomes for all programs, assess the success in achieving these outcomes, and use data collected to improve programs and student learning.
 This on-going cycle of assessment flows from the university mission, as well as the mission that guides each program.
 Learning outcomes in academic programs align with requirements of accrediting or external review bodies as appropriate, as well as disciplinary and pedagogical benchmarks.

 Assessment of each program is detailed in annual reports submitted each May to the Office of Institutional Research and Assessment.
 Deans review these reports and discuss both successes and opportunities for growth with department and program chairs.
-The Assistant Vice President (VP) for Academic Affairs and the Director of Institutional Research read all annual reports, correspond as necessary with chairs, deans, directors, and VPs, compile summary reports for each area, and submit them for review by the VP for Academic Affairs, who forwards a summary of key information to the President’s Cabinet for review.
+The Assistant Vice President (VP) for Academic Affairs and the Director of Institutional Research read all annual reports, correspond as necessary with chairs, deans, directors, and VPs, compile summary reports for each area, and submit them for review by the VP for Academic Affairs, who forwards a summary of key information to the Provost and then President’s Cabinet for review.

 Annual changes to academic programs are noted in the Appendix to the Course Catalog, but the university is also engaged in several overarching initiatives to further enhance student learning.